Skip to content

 1970s

 In 1971, the U.S. ended the gold standard.
-Through the decade, inflation pushed the cost of everything higher—oil, cotton, and labor.
+Through the decade, inflation pushed the cost of everything higher — oil, cotton, labor.

 And once the industry learned customers wouldn’t notice, the pattern never stopped.